emmyvese12/CNN-stock-prediction/README.md

-Emmy Veselinov, Jubayer Ahmed, Eric Li
+Authors: Emmy Veselinov, Jubayer Ahmed, Eric Li
 # Stock Prediction with CNN-TA

 Building and using a CNN to predict hold, buy, and sell points on historical time series stock data.